justaksi7/b2b-sap-payment-bridge/readme.md

 2. Read the DLQ messages.
 3. Depending on the consultation results do one of the following steps:
 - A: Delete messages from the DLQ and inform partners/s about all affected payment updates manually (E-Mail, Fax etc.).
 Alternatively the payment statuses can be fetched using our GET endpoint and in this case the only necessary step would be informing the affected partner/s and deleting the messages from the DLQ.
-- B: If partner/s APIs are online again and want to receive updates automatically, move the messages from the DLQ back to the Webhook-SQS, empty the DLQ and the notifications will be resent automatically.
+- B: If partner/s APIs are online again and want to receive updates automatically, move the messages from the DLQ back to the Webhook-SQS and the notifications will be resent automatically.
 - C: If the affected APIs are undergoing long term complications place the partners into an ignore list so that resources won't be wasted and costs can be reduced.
 The affected partner/s can stilll access the payment status updates by using our GET endpoint.

+> Note that the transfer of messages from a DLQ to the original SQS can either be done manually: DLQ → Messages → “Send or Move Messages”
+> Or using a Replay Lambda to automatically read the DLQ and publish the messages back to the original SQS.

 ## Observability